-The Blue Flag is a voluntary eco-label awarded to over 3450 beaches and marinas in 41 countries across Europe, South Africa, Morocco, Tunisia, New Zealand, Brazil, Canada and the Caribbean.
+The Blue Flag is a voluntary eco-label awarded to over 4266 beaches, marinas and sustainable boating tourism operators in 49 countries across Europe, South Africa, Morocco, Tunisia, New Zealand, Brazil, Canada and the Caribbean.

 The Blue Flag Programme is owned and run by the independent non-profit organisation Foundation for Environmental Education (FEE).

 The Blue Flag works towards sustainable development at beaches/marinas through strict criteria dealing with water quality, environmental education and information, environmental management, and safety and other services.

 The Blue Flag Programme includes environmental education and information for the public, decision makers and tourism operators.

 More and more hotels, holiday houses, convention centers and campsites are working to obtain a label, certification or membership of a charter to make visitors aware of their commitment to sustainability: reducing water and energy use, responsible sourcing, recycling waste, getting staff involved in the environmental programme etc.